Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Bayesian inference with INLA and SPDE

 \subsection{Spatially misaligned data modeling using INLA and SPDE}

 As shown in \citet{Moraga2017}, spatial data available at different resolutions can be combined by using a Bayesian melding model that can be fitted using the INLA-SPDE framework.
-In this approach, point data, $Y(\boldsymbol{s_i})$, are realizations of the shared latent Gaussian random field at sites $\boldsymbol{s_i}$, and areal data, $Y(B_j)$, can be represented as stochastic integrals within the areas.
+In this approach, point data $Y(\vect{s}_i)$ are realizations of the shared latent Gaussian random field at sites $\vect{s}_i$, and areal data $Y(B_j)$ can be represented as stochastic integrals within the areas.
 To reduce the computational cost, \citet{Moraga2017} used the fact that the weighted sum of the vertices in the triangulated mesh is the approximation of the integral in the area.
-Thus, if $A$ represents the projection matrix that maps the Gaussian Markov random field from the observations to the triangulation nodes, the areal observations can be expressed as
+Thus, if $\vect{A}$ represents the projector matrix that maps the Gaussian Markov random field from the observations to the triangulation nodes, then the areal observations can be expressed as

-Figure \ref{fig:mesh} illustrates the triangulation vertices used to compute the projection matrix when combining point and areal observations.
-For a given area $B_j$, the corresponding $j$-th row of the projection matrix has elements that satisfy $\sum_{i = 1} ^m [A]_{ij} = 1$.
+Figure \ref{fig:mesh} illustrates the triangulation vertices used to compute the projector matrix when combining point and areal observations.
+For a given area $B_j$, the corresponding $j$-th row of the projector matrix has elements that satisfy $\sum_{i = 1} ^m [A]_{ij} = 1$.
 For vertices outside the area, $[A]_{ij} = 0$.
-For vertices inside the area, $[A]_{ij} = 1/m_{B_j}$, where $m_{B_j}$ is the number of points contained in the area $B_j$, at the columns that represent the vertices of the triangles contained in the area.
-Note that while \citet{Moraga2017} uses equal weights for areal observations, it is also possible to use different values in situations where other factors such as population density need to be taken into account.
+For vertices inside the area, $[A]_{ij} = 1/m_{B_j}$, where $m_{B_j}$ is the number of points contained in $B_j$.
+Note that, while \citet{Moraga2017} uses equal weights for areal observations, it is also possible to use different values in situations where other factors, e.g., population density, need to be taken into account.

+In our implementation, we assume that preferential sampling only happens in geostatistical data.
+Thus, the projector matrix of observations $\vect{A_2}$ in Equation \eqref{approx_likelihood} maps point observations only.
+In the response model, the projector matrix projects both point and areal level data.